This is a paragraph. Double-click the text box and begin editing. Use the text editor to customize your text. It's that easy!

 Are you a Kroger shopper?
 If yes, you can easily support Chesterfield CASA by designating us as your charity of choice every time you swipe your Kroger Plus card.
 The program is free and requires only a one-time registration process from Kroger's website.
 After you select Chesterfield CASA as your charity, we earn money whenever you shop.
 Click here for instructions on the simple registration process that takes less than five minutes to complete.
 Happy Shopping!

 Newest Volunteers Sworn Into Program

-On November 9th, Chief Judge Jayne Pemberton inducted nine new volunteers into the CASA program.
+On May 14th, Chief Judge Scott Landry inducted seven new volunteers into the CASA program.
 These individuals completed more than 40 hours of training and courtroom observation prior to being sworn in as child advocates.
-At the induction ceremony, Judge Pemberton thanked the volunteers for the critical difference they will make in this community by providing a voice for CASA's children.
+At the induction ceremony, Judge Landry thanked the volunteers for the critical difference they will make in this community by providing a voice for CASA's children.
 Following the ceremony, CASA staff were able to welcome friends and family of our newest volunteers and celebrate this milestone.
 We look forward to many years working alongside these volunteers as they provide a powerful voice for their assigned CASA children.

 Congratulations to our newest advocates:

 training was overwhelming positive, as volunteers were able to hear a wealth of information that was applicable to much of their work.
 We are so grateful to all five presenters for the taking the time to join us on a Saturday morning to impart their knowledge to our advocates.